ohjuno/aquamarine/README.md

 # Aquamarine
-The Repository Contains the Model Architectures for Detection
+The repository contains the model architectures for object detection